Lubricant: Carry away contaminants and debris

 significantly reduce the life of the machine (engine) as well as make the system inefficient.

 Transmit power

 Lubricants known as hydraulic fluid are used as the working fluid in hydrostatic power transmission.
 Hydraulic fluids comprise a large portion of all lubricants produced in the world.
 The automatic transmission's torque converter is another important application for power transmission with lubricants.

 Protect against wear

-Lubricants prevent wear by keeping the moving parts apart.
+Lubricants prevent wear by reducing friction between two parts.
 Lubricants may also contain anti-wear or extreme pressure additives to boost their performance against wear and fatigue.

-Prevent corrosion
+Prevent corrosion and rusting

 Many lubricants are formulated with additives that form chemical bonds with surfaces or that exclude moisture, to prevent corrosion and rust.
-It reduces corrosion between two metallic surface and avoids contact between these surfaces to avoid immersed corrosion.
+It reduces corrosion between two metallic surfaces and avoids contact between these surfaces to avoid immersed corrosion.

 Seal for gases

 Lubricants will occupy the clearance between moving parts through the capillary force, thus sealing the clearance.
 This effect can be used to seal pistons and shafts.